-As an industrial property title, a patent gives the owner exclusive rights of use for up to twenty years.
-Having a registered patent gives you a clear competitive advantage and can be key to your growth.
+A patent serving as an industrial property title grants the owner exclusive rights of use for up to twenty years.
+Having a registered patent gives you a clear competitive advantage and can be the key to your growth.

 Patents can technically and creatively protect all new inventions.

 In order to benefit from patent protection, your invention must be new.
 This means that no one else has registered a patent covering the same invention, but also that no one, either professionally or in the public domain, knows about your patent.

 For this reason, from early on, it is important that no one, including yourself, discloses your invention before you register a patent.
 Failing to do so could cost you your rights to the invention.

 The protection of companies’ industrial property rights and in particular the management of patents can only be thought of in a “global” way; we are on the scale of a world in which all territories are now in competition.